navasikya06/text-based-game/README.md

 26 rooms total with rigid map, except for the first joint from the room to the hostel front, which is a random generation.
 Some rooms have a lot of puzzles, while others are distractors.

+Simply open Terminal, and type the below to play:

+{ python main.py }

 Player attributes: Player has money, killing power, carried weight, and internal clock

 * Monsters: A monster that can destroy a number of random items on the player before dying, another monster that has multiple lives, and another is fixed instead of moving randomly.